 - Therapeutic exercises and heat/cold therapy

-Note: There is no need of referral to book an appointment with a pelvic floor physiotherapist.
+Note: There is no need for referral to book an appointment with a pelvic floor physiotherapist.